|On Eternal Patrol - Lost Submarines by Month

-This page is set up to give submarine veterans' organizations accurate and consistent information to use in their memorial events, known as "The Tolling of the Bell."
+This page is set up to give submarine veterans' organizations accurate and consistent information to use in their memorial events, known as "The Tolling of the Boats."

 See also our Submarine Losses - Chronological page.